axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/customization/case-widget.rst

    container contains your filters, you can reuse default filters, refer to ``DefaultCaseFilterContainer.java``

-      **Tip**

-      StateFilter is added as default to container.
+    .. tip:: StateFilter is added as default to container.
 If you don't need it, use this code in constructor: ``filters.remove(stateFilter);``

 -  Introduce a java class extends CaseLazyDataModel.
 Override the